BabarBaig/aap_walk_boston/README.md

 ## Credit

-MIT Professional Certificate in Coding: Full Stack Development with MERN - September 2021 with all exercises implemented.
+MIT Professional Certificate in Coding: Full Stack Development with MERN - September 2021 with all course exercises implemented.